Alma Delmar’s Scenario

 No bite at all…

 I couldn’t stay in our house any longer.
 I packed as much as I could and left.
-Annie’s grave is now my bed.
+Annie’s grave in Ascension Lawn Cemetery is now my bed.
 I set up a makeshift tent using branches and our bed sheets.

 Braving the cold, I’m spending some time lying outside tonight, gazing at the sky.
 We both loved doing this in the beginning of our relationship.
 It was a daily dose of pain relief for our frustration over not being physically together.
 Knowing that we were looking at the same sky together was comforting.